Have questions about your bill, stormwater fees, sewer back-ups, and other utility-related issues?

 12. My sewer is backing up.
 Who do I call?

-To report a sewer backup problem between 7:30 AM and 5:30 PM, Monday through Friday, you may call Fort Wayne's One Call to City Hall number: 3-1-1.
-During overnight hours or on weekends, please call 427-1255 for assessment of the problem.
+To report a sewer backup problem between 7:30 AM and 5:30 PM, Monday through Friday, you may call Fort Wayne Citizen Services Center by dialing 311.
+At night or on the weekend please listen to the prompts to be forwarded to the appropriate department.

 13. Why do I have to fix the pipes and/or leaks in my yard?
 Isn't that the utilities' responsibility?